-How to Populate metadata using JSON when converting Markdown to HTML in ASP.NET
+How to Populate Metadata When Converting Markdown to HTML in ASP.NET

 In a previous blog post, I explained how I used a Markdown to HTML conversion tool to turn our Markdown files into HTML webpages for the Aireforge documentation.
 In summary, all Markdown files were routed through a single dynamic action method with the markdown filename passed as an input parameter.
 The action method then extracted the content of the Markdown file, converted it to HTML and used a single view to generate each file’s content as and when it was called.

 Typically, action methods represent one page, and as such any metadata for a given page (title, metadescription, request path) is entered manually within the action method:

 Given that all of our Markdown files are being converted to HTML from one dynamic action method, this called for a different technique.

 There are only a few metadata properties for each page, so a database call seemed unnecessary.
 In accordance of Microsoft’s progressions within the .NET Core architecture, I opted for an embedded JSON file to hold this data.
 After considering the data required, I structured the JSON file in the following way:

 This covered all properties I wanted to pass into my view.
 As we also intend to use the Markdown conversion process for blog posts, I prearranged the JSON to allow separation of these Markdown types to speed up metadata selection and readability.
 This hierarchy also allowed a unified Document class for both Blog and Documentation properties in the MarkdownLookup Model: